Weston Pass Info & History

 - A telegraph line was also extended over the pass around this time.

-In 1880, the Denver & Rio Grande Railroad reached Leadville and traffic over the pass declined dramatically.
+In 1880, the Denver & Rio Grande Railroad reached Leadville and traffic over Weston Pass declined dramatically.

-- Around that same time the Denver, South Park and Pacific and the Colorado Midland Railroad also came through Buena Vista via Trout Creek Pass and the Arkansas River also eliminating the need for Weston Pass.
+- Around that same time, 2 other Railroads, the Denver, South Park and Pacific and the Colorado Midland Railroad also came through Buena Vista via Trout Creek Pass and the Arkansas River, nearly eliminating the need for Weston Pass.

 - Many years later, the road was graded suitable for automobile travel, however, during the last decade, the Lake County (West) side has been allowed to deteriorate.